Calf Compression Sleeves: When to Wear Them and Why

 Prevent Swelling and Cramps

-A runner might get swollen feet during or after a run for many reasons.
+A runner might get swollen feet during or after a run.
 Still, the most common cause is the build-up of fluids in the lower legs due to inconsistent or poor circulation.
 Lymph tends to pool in the lower legs sometimes, depending on the individual, which leads to swollen feet often seen shortly after a long-distance run.
 The pressure applied by compression socks prevents the build-up from happening.

 Also, compression sleeves squeeze up against the calf, restricting movement and keeping the calf muscles in place.
 This increases endurance and reduces the risk of cramps and pain in the lower leg during distance running.